 Since the above mentioned clinical trials, there have been many improvements to the CED technology.
-This includes use of newly developed techniques for high precision insertion and placement of catheters into the tumor bed as well as novel stepped design catheters that prevent backflow of MDNA55 during treatment.
+This includes use of newly developed techniques for high precision placement of catheters into the tumor bed as well as novel stepped design catheters that prevent backflow of MDNA55 during treatment.
 Furthermore, by co-infusion of an MRI (Magnetic Resonance Imaging) contrast agent with MDNA55, drug distribution can be monitored in real-time ensuring complete coverage of the tumor bed and the tumor margins.
-Unlike previous clinical trials, each of these improvements will facilitate highly accurate targeting and uniform distribution of MDNA55 to regions of active tumor growth.
+Unlike previous clinical trials, each of these improvements has facilitated highly accurate targeting and uniform distribution of MDNA55 to regions of active tumor growth in the current clinical trial.

 Medicenna has obtained an exclusive license from the NIH to patents covering CED and the use of a surrogate tracer for real-time monitoring of MDNA55 delivery and distribution.